Best Yoga Balls in 2019 Reviewed and Rated

 You must know how to use the stability ball properly because otherwise, you can actually hurt yourself quite a bit, either by falling down or by puncturing the ball.
 Make sure that your ball is not overly inflated because this can make it even harder to use.
 A ball that is not inflated enough can also be problematic, so pay attention to both of these issues.
-Do not use particularly heavyweights when sitting on these balls, because the extra pressure concentrated on only one point can make the balls burst quite quickly, even if the anti-burst rating is high!
+Do not use particularly heavyweights or kettlebells when sitting on these balls, because the extra pressure concentrated on only one point can make the balls burst quite quickly, even if the anti-burst rating is high!
 Keep the floor you workout on clean and free of any sharp objects, because you don't want to puncture your ball before you even get to use it.

 Other Factors to Consider

 Our favorite yoga and pilates ball is the Gaiam Yoga ball, with its strong construction, excellent grip ability and training DVD.
 We also loved the Stott Pilates Mini Ball, which is just the right size for pilates and yoga applications.

 Our third best pilates ball is the Everlast pilates ball, which provides a strong outer wall, is able to retain its inflation and comes with a 12-month warranty.
 Click here to read the review about 10 best medicine balls on the 2019 market.
 We hope our guide has been helpful to you, and that you have found what you were looking for!

 Frequently Asked Questions